DesignMerge USPS Intelligent Mail bar code support

 Creating a USPS Intelligent Mail Link

-The following steps will show you how to create a DesignMerge Variable Link that will be used to convert the raw USPS IM data as read from your data file.
+The following steps show you how to set up a DesignMerge Variable Link to convert the raw USPS IM data as read from your data file to the Intelligent Mail Bar Code format when merged into the document.

 1. Open the document where you wish to create the bar code.